aws/karpenter-provider-aws/website/content/en/preview/faq.md

 ## Consolidation

-### Why do I sometimes see an extra node get launched when updating a deployment that then remains empty and is removed?
+### Why do I sometimes see an extra node get launched when updating a deployment that remains empty and is later removed?

 Consolidation packs pods tightly onto nodes which can leave little free allocatable CPU/memory on your nodes.
 If a deployment uses a deployment strategy with a non-zero `maxSurge`, such as the default 25%, those surge pods may not have anywhere to run.
-In this case Karpenter will launch a new node so that the surge pods can run and then remove it soon after if it's not needed.
+In this case, Karpenter will launch a new node so that the surge pods can run and then remove it soon after if it's not needed.